dunglas/mercure/README.md

     });
 ```

-To dispatch an update, the application server (the publisher) just need to send a `POST` HTTP request to the hub.
+To dispatch an update, the publisher (an application server, a web browser...) just need to send a `POST` HTTP request to the hub.
 Example using [Node.js](https://nodejs.org/) / [Serverless](https://serverless.com/):

 ```javascript